 Intelligence, Temperament and Personality Traits of the Mastiff

-The massive Mastiff is actually a gentle giant.
+The massive Mastiff is a gentle giant.
 The tough guy appearance stops the moment he is alone with his family.

 Then he shows his true, gentle, loving side of the personality.
 They are obedient and responsive and come with an amount of serenity and intelligence that makes them softies for their humans.

 You can rarely hear a Mastiff barking, and, in fact, they hardly ever make some noise.
-When you enter the house, you will probably spot him on the sofa or the carpet, just chilling and enjoying the life.
+When you enter the house, you will probably spot him on the sofa or the carpet, just chilling and enjoying life.

 He will greet you with an eye roll, but that is pretty much all the enthusiasm you are going to notice.

 If you do however make him stand up to greet you or make room for you, he will slam himself on your feet as soon as possible.

 Now, having in mind the fact that the Mastiffs were used as guard dogs for thousands of years when it comes to home and family protection, it doesn’t get any better than this.

 But, they are aware of their size and scary appearance, and they don’t react violently unless there’s no other way.
 Though, with that size, they just have to show up and nothing else.